Web developers enthuse about Google’s Chrome. Sad! Like petrol heads asking about ‘torque’. Who cares, as long as the car goes.

 That’s where Google stepped in.
 They offered to pay Firefox every time someone used their search engine via a Firefox browser.
 Although Google soon launched their own very successful browser Chrome, they still support Firefox to this day.
 In 2008, Mozilla Firefox took 15% of the browser market from Internet Explorer.
 Unlike Microsoft, Mozilla’s keen to set standards and embrace innovations, pioneered by minority browser ‘Opera’ over 10 years earlier(see grey box).

 Setting the Standards

-Microsoft were invited to the party, but not seeing any money in it, failed to show up.
+Microsoft were invited to the party, however as they couldn’t see any money in it, they failed to show up.

 Unfortunately Internet Explorer is still around.
 So there are still fixes to write for all the new coding innovations it doesn’t know about.